SrRapero720/waterframes/README.md

 - [FancyVideo-API](https://beta.curseforge.com/minecraft/mc-mods/fancyvideo-api) - Video (VLC) support

 ## FEATURES
-- Display pictures (supports gifs) and Videos
+- Display pictures (supports gifs) and Videos (H.264 H.265)
 - Access to local media files (perfect to modpacks)
 - Easy customization
 - WIP: Play videos from Youtube, GoogleDrive and Stardeos.

 ## IMPORTANT
-Currently i am working on remove CreativeCore as dependency and depends entirely of WATERCoRE the main reason i not do that directly is because i need to create a lot of stuff for WATERCoRE.
+Currently i am working on remove CreativeCore as dependency and depends on WATERCoRE the main reason i not do that directly is because i need to create a lot of stuff for WATERCoRE.
 Like a Screen API (similar to Android API) and a networking API. for now CC is a good alternative but less documented.